imadharir/gcp-data-pipeline-stock-market/README.md

 # Stock Market Real Time Data Analysis
+&nbsp;&nbsp;This project is focused on building a data pipeline for real-time stock market data analysis using Google Cloud Platform (GCP) and other open-source technologies.
+The pipeline ingests, processes, and analyzes stock market data to provide valuable insights.

-This project automates the deployment of Google Cloud Pub/Sub resources using Terraform.
+&nbsp;&nbsp;This project automates the deployment of Google Cloud Pub/Sub resources using Terraform.
 The infrastructure includes a Pub/Sub topic and subscription, allowing for messaging between different components of the system.

 ## Project Architecture